mathiaslyngbye/mathiaslyngbye.github.io/projects.md

 Below are some of my hobby projects that I am moderately proud of.

 ## Efficient desktop navigation on Windows
-In my computing I generally have a simple philosophy: one application on my screen at any time.
+In my computing I have a simple philosophy: one application on my screen at any time.
 In practice, this means heavily relying on virtual desktops for multitasking.
 On Windows, native support for this is very poor, and to address this I have created two small applications.
 One for navigation, and one launching.